praekelt/vumi-ureport/docs/ureport-api.rst

    * ``numeric`` (``n`` in RapidSMS polls)
    * ``registration`` (``r`` in RapidSMS polls)
    * ``location`` (``l`` in RapidSMS polls)
+   * ``none`` (see below)
    * ``other`` (all other RapidSMS polls)

    Updates to this API may extend the list of allowed ``type`` values.

+   Polls of type ``none`` require no response from the user and responses to such polls should not be submitted to UReport.
+These polls are informational messages (and are typically used during registration).

    Allowed values for ``response_type``: